Tianxiong Yu

 Every policy-making environment is manipulable.
 [More]

-A large body of literature in Political Science emphasizes the importance of limiting opportunities for manipulation of legislative institutions by self-interested actors.
-We show that the very conditions ensuring immunity to manipulation by those who control the agenda-setting process also render policymaking environments highly vulnerable to capture by special interests.
-This result holds in a highly general dynamic framework that encompasses a broad range of empirically relevant agenda institutions and policy environments, including those with policy uncertainty and experimentation.
+A large body of literature in political economy emphasizes the importance of limiting opportunities for manipulation of legislative institutions by self-interested actors.
+We show that that the very conditions that shield institutions from agenda manipulation are precisely those that expose them to capture by special interests.
+This result holds in a highly general dynamic framework that encompasses a broad range of empirically relevant agenda institutions and policy-making environments, including those with policy uncertainty and experimentation.
 [Less]

 Works in Progress